KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

     [Evidence](https://youtu.be/VoGbzR3AdjE)

     ```
-    702 pyro only
+    702 Pyro only
-    2981 pyro end
+    2981 Pyro end
-    2279 pyro duration   >> 19 sec
+    2279 Pyro duration   >> 19 sec
     ```

     [Evidence](https://youtu.be/T_nI2hIzM_c)

     ```
-    413 pyro only
+    413 Pyro only
-    2742 pyro end >> 19,408 sec ( this video bring up the subject that even though Klee apply 2U pyro at the last hit, the change is insignificant.
+    2742 Pyro end >> 19,408 sec (this video bring up the subject that even though Klee apply 2U Pyro at the last hit, the change is insignificant.
-    The duration of pyro after burning doesn’t depend on the unit gauge apply)
+    The duration of Pyro after burning doesn’t depend on the unit gauge apply)
     ```

     [Evidence](https://youtu.be/eOJ2tc4KNwU)

     ```
-    692 pyro only
+    692 Pyro only
-    2981 pyro end
+    2981 Pyro end
     2289 duration >> 19.075s
     ```